gonmf/geo-ip/README.md

+# Fast Geo IP web server

-Run download.sh to fetch the 3rd party geo IP files.
+Run `./download.sh` to fetch the 3rd party geo IP files in CSV format.

+Server will need some 700MiB of memory.

-Start the server with start.sh.
+Start the server running `./start.sh`.

 Examples: